linuxfandudeguy/dev.js/README.md

 - **Real-time Code Editing**: Experience instant feedback with live code editing.
 - **Function Suggestions**: Get smart function suggestions as you type.
-- **Customizable Interface**: Tailor the IDE to fit your workflow with customizable themes and layouts.
 - **Integrated Console**: Run and test your code directly within the IDE.
 - **GitHub Integration**: Publish your code directly to GitHub (coming soon!).
-- **Built-in Documentation**: Access documentation and helpful resources right from the IDE.

 ## Live Demo

-Check out the live demo of Dev.js at [Dev.js Demo](https://jside-ochre.vercel.app/).
+Check out the live demo of Dev.js at [Dev.js Demo](https://devjs-ruby.vercel.app).

 ## Installation

 Dev.js is a web-based application, so no installation is required.
-Simply visit [Dev.js](https://jside-ochre.vercel.app/) to start coding.
+Simply visit [Dev.js](https://devjs-ruby.vercel.app/editor.html) to start coding.

 ## Usage

-1. Open [Dev.js](https://jside-ochre.vercel.app/) in your web browser.
+1. Open [Dev.js](https://devjs-ruby.vercel.app/editor.html) in your web browser.
-2. Create a new project or open an existing one.
+2. Create a new project or load an existing one.
 3. Start coding with real-time feedback and suggestions.
 4. Use the integrated console to run and test your JavaScript code.